 Antenatal classes can help to prepare you for birth and parenthood.
 Discover the differences between free NHS classes and paid-for antenatal groups, plus how to find local courses

-Martha RobertsSenior content writer
+Martha RobertsSenior researcher and writer

 Antenatal classes can be a lifesaver when navigating the often-confusing world of pregnancy, birth and caring for a new baby.
 They're also a way for parents-to-be to meet others preparing for new parenthood.